 - Maximum Number of Columns Specifies maximum active video columns/pixels the IP core could produce at run-time.
 Any video width that is less than the Maximum Number of Columns can be programmed through AXI4-Lite control interface without regenerating the core. - Maximum Number of Rows Specifies maximum active video rows/lines the IP core could produce at run-time.
-Any video height that is less than Maximum Number of Rows can be programmed through the AXI4-Lite control interface without regenerating the core. - Number of Layers Specifies the number of layers with a minimum of one and a maximum of eight.
+Any video height that is less than Maximum Number of Rows can be programmed through the AXI4-Lite control interface without regenerating the core. - Address Width Specifies the address width of the AXI master interfaces for memory layers, either 32 or 64 bits. - Number of Layers Specifies the number of layers with a minimum of one and a maximum of eight.
 When only one layer is selected, the logo layer is enabled by default, and the Video Mixer is essentially just a logo overlay function.